dEAduction/dEAduction/CONTRIBUTING_V2.md

 ## Get started

-> Abstract: In this section, you will learn about the project's architecture, tools and work environment.

 There are two repositories:
 [deaduction](https://github.com/dEAduction/dEAduction) (contains all the source code and tools) and [deaduction-lean](https://github.com/dEAduction/dEAduction-lean) (contains L∃∀N code and exercises files).
 To know more about each directory, module or file, simply open its `__init__.py` or `README.md`.

-### Dependencies and development environment

 d∃∀duction is written in Python3 (&#x1F534;**TODO** lien) and L∃∀N (L∃∀N is a
 proof assistant able to understand mathematical expressions and prove